keithorange/AudioVideoFlipper_Imagination_Gym/README.md

 # Audio-Video Flipper: Cognitive and Sensory Enhancement Platform

+## Installation Instructions
+1. Download the repository from GitHub or clone it using `git clone https://github.com/keithorange/AudioVideoFlipper_Imagination_Gym.git`.
+2. Unzip the folder (if downloaded as a ZIP file).
+3. Navigate to the project directory in the terminal `cd AudioVideoFlipper_Imagination_Gym` or file explorer.
+4. Install the required dependencies with `pip install -r requirements.txt`.
+5. Run the application by executing the main script (e.g., `python start_flipper_ui.py`).

 ## Overview

 The Audio-Video Flipper is a cutting-edge cognitive training tool designed to enhance auditory and visual faculties alongside improving key cognitive functions such as memory, focus, attention, and sensory processing.
 This platform offers a unique method for engaging with media, turning passive watching into an active cognitive exercise.